dpino/Metamail/BENCHMARK.rst

 MapReduce Jobs
 --------------

 Each job was executed 20 times and later the average time was calculated.
-Check results of each execution in the attached .csv files.
+Check results of each execution in the attached .csv files (mail-analyzer/benchmark).

 +---------------------------+------------------------+--------------------+
 | Job                       | Average Time (seconds) | Standard Deviation |